Serbs put up new roadblocks as tensions soar in Kosovo | Law-Order

 Tensions between Kosovo, which declared independence after a war in 2008, and Serbia have reached their peak over the past month.
 Western attempts to reach a negotiated settlement have failed, with Serbia refusing to recognize Kosovo's statehood.

-KFOR and the European Union have both asked Pristina and Belgrade to show restraint and avoid provocations.
+KFOR and the EU have both asked Pristina and Belgrade to show restraint and avoid provocations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)